jedota/Style-Transfer-PS600/README.md

 # Style-Transfer Print/Scan
-This repository contains complementary information for the publication "Generating Automatically Print/Scan Textures for Morphing Attack Detection Applications."
+This repository describes the complementary material for the paper: "Generating Automatically Print/Scan Textures for Morphing Attack Detection Applications".
+This process focuses on simulating the handcrafted print/scan texture used to create print/scan version images automatically from bona fide examples.
+This scenario allows us to train in single and differential morphing Attacks.

+This repository describes the Tarsfer-style method based on GANs.

 # Paper under revision process.